 When people talk about sexual harassment in the workplace, a lot of people have an image in their head of a woman being the victim while the man is the aggressor.
 While a majority of the time that imagery holds, men also are facing an increasing level of sexual harassment in the workplace.
 This is a problem that not many men talk about and that’s a problem.
+On the other hand, a sex crime specialist can provide valuable insight and expertise in cases of workplace sexual harassment, regardless of the gender of the victim or perpetrator.

 1 in 5 Workplace Sexual Harassment Victims are Men